AurianGL/test_gj/README.md

 ## What could be improved

 Apart from the CORS pb, type and interfaces are a bit all over the place. thats the main thing.
 Maybe a bit of hierarchy between atoms and molecules in the components folder wouldn't hurt.
+PurgeCss should be installed to preprocess the tailwind package.
 Other than that considering the small amount of time I had to put into this, it's quiet alright I think.

 ## dev environment